huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!I-D.ietf-dprive-dtls-and-tls-profiles] specifies Strict and Opportunistic profiles for DNS over TLS including how stub resolvers can authenticate recursive resolvers.

 QUIC connection setup includes the negotiation of security parameters using TLS, as specified in [@!I-D.ietf-quic-tls], enabling encryption of the QUIC transport.
-Transmitting DNS messages over QUIC will provide the same privacy protections as [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].
+Transmitting DNS messages over QUIC will provide essentially the same privacy protections as [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].
+Further discussion on this is provided in (#privacy-considerations).

-## Design for minimum latency
+## Design for Minimum Latency

 QUIC is specifically designed to reduce the delay between HTTP queries and HTTP responses.
 This is achieved through three main